 Shortly after the 1910 census, the family moved to Fowler, Indiana and were tenant farmers.

 There appear to be some happy times there.
 Well, Ollie looks happy even if William George doesn’t.
-Ollie and William George are on the left and their friends, the Friar’s possibly, on the right.
+Ollie and William George are on the left and Howard Friar, with wife Mary “Ropp” Bolton.
+These two couples stood up for each other when they married.
+Aunt Ropp was Ollie’s half first cousin, a granddaughter of Joseph Preston Bolton and Mary Tankersley.

 The Crazy Aunts, adversaries for life, Margaret, brunette on the left and Minnie, blonde on the right, are standing in the second row.

 This is the only existing photo of the entire family.
 Margaret said that it was taken by setting a timer on William George’s camera.
-This photo was also taken about 1913.
+This photo was also taken about 1913 or 1914.

 Shortly thereafter, the family scuttlebutt is that Ollie’s young cousin came to visit.
 By young, the young lady was born about the time that Ollie and William George were married.
 Ollie came home and discovered her cousin and William George in “the act.”
 Ollie grabbed either a bullwhip or a horsewhip, stories vary, but it really doesn’t matter, and proceeded to use it on him/them.
 The only thing that saved them was that there were others nearby.
 The Crazy Aunts tell us that it took “5 grown men” to restrain her.
 Never underestimate the wrath of a woman scorned.